goyoambrosio/goyoambrosio.github.io/_posts/2018-05-29-How-to-install-the-cobol-major-mode-in-emacs-with-spacemacs.md

 editing behavior of Emacs while that buffer is current.
 Major modes are installed on Emacs as other packages.

-Our goal is to use a major mode to write Cobol code in Emacs, so we must install a package that provide us with that functionality.
+Our goal is to use a major mode to write COBOL code in Emacs, so we must install a package that provide us with that functionality.

 Spacemacs includes a good set of configuration layer for the most common